How neighborhood sinkholes can affect you

-I am aware that at least one home in our neighborhood has had a confirmed sinkhole as the cause of the damage.
+Question: I am aware that at least one home in our neighborhood has had a confirmed sinkhole as the cause of structural damage.
 Is there a relationship between the presence of sinkhole activity nearby and the potential cause of the damage to my home?

 The general opinion of most geologists and geotechnical engineers is that the presence of sinkhole activity in a nearby area is relevant in determining whether a sinkhole investigation may be necessary at a particular home.

 Note, as a general rule, this is relevant.
 The more important issue for most professionals will be the specific investigation they conduct at the residence.
 In most cases, it is important for the professionals to have a comprehensive understanding as to the nature of the area in which a property is located.

 Given the ease with which information can be shared on the web, most confirmed sinkholes will end up in a sinkhole public database and can be easily reviewed.
 But